aanker/xwordlist/docs/help.md

 Sometimes however, the `--webextract text` option will return too much random text and you need to be more specific.
 For instance, if you grab a page from Wikipedia, you will find all sorts of random navigation, captions and other text that may not fit in your list.
 For that, we have an additional setting: `--webextract html-XX`.
 This option allows you to pull the text only from one or more html tags.
 To grab the content inside paragraphs of text, use `--webextract html-p` which only extracts text between `<p>` and `</p>` tags.
 You can chain multiple tags by separating them between underscore (`_`) characters:  use `--webextract html-b_i` to get all text that is either bolded (`<b>`) or italicized (`<i>`).

-If this gets too confusing, we highly suggest you check out the recipes page on the [wiki](https://github.com/aanker/xwordlist/wiki/Recipes) which gives many examples of ways to use this functionality in combination with specific websites.
+If this gets too confusing, we highly suggest you check out the recipe pages (*TK: recipes pages*) which give many examples of ways to use this functionality in combination with specific websites.
 Be sure to read below about [configuration files](#configuration-file) first.

 ### Converting Text Blocks to Words